Overcoming Depression Quotes

 Adele von Rust McCormick (Horse Sense and the Human Heart: What Horses Can Teach Us About Trust, Bonding, Creativity and Spirituality)

-Trying to find answers to why and how my life got into such a dismal mess, I sought answers in the scriptures, in religion and philosophy, but it only confused me further.
+Trying to find answers to my many questions on life, I sought my answers in the scriptures, in religion and philosophy, but they only confused me further.
 Stories, on the other hand, helped me cope, heal and recover.

 To overcome the anxieties and depressions of contemporary life, individuals must become independent of the social environment to the degree that they no longer respond exclusively in terms of its rewards and punishments.
 To achieve such autonomy, a person has to learn to provide rewards to herself.